anapalmeida/anapalmeida/README.md

 ## Howdy! 👋

-I am a full stack developer and a designer ☕ <br/>
+I am a front end and back end developer and a designer ☕ <br/>
 But more than that I am a learner 💻

 💬 Currently studying Digital Design, I like aligning both my knowledge in design and development.
 As a knowledge sharer enthusiast, I love working synergically.
 My most important value is constant learning and that enabled me to have a grasp from graphic design to mainframe development. <br>

-I love learning about JavaScript, TypeScript, React, React Native, Node.js, Java, Angular, and Python.
-Professionally, I've always been a back-end developer, having worked with C#, JavaScript for Dynamics 365, NATURAL, ADABAS, Java and Angular. <br>
+I love learning about  React, JavaScript, TypeScript, React Native, Node.js, Java, Angular, and Python.
+Professionally, I've worked both as back-end developer, having worked with C#, NATURAL and ADABAS, and as a front end developer, having worked with React and JavaScript. <br>

-:purple_heart: In my free time, I like watching Old Hollywood films, British soup opera and TV Shows
+:purple_heart: In my free time, I like watching queer films, Hacks and other TV Shows, too.

 C'mon, contact me!